 Since some SFF cages have multiple TX and RX lanes, it is possible that multiple NC-SI channels are handled by a single transceiver module or copper cable assembly.
-Only one instance of the Transceiver Event AEN sent to one of the channels involved is required to enable reporting for all such channels.
-The NC shall send the Transceiver Event AEN on all affected channels if one or more alerts are triggered.
+In this case, subscribing to for AENs.
+The NC shall send the Transceiver Event AEN on all affected channels that are enabled for